Tais993/Async-programming/index.md

 But before I keep complaining about the steep learning-curve, let's go over the benefits.

 - Applies concurrency and parallelism
+- A lot of operators making your code more readable (there's method for almost everything possible)
+- Alright to read.

 And the issues

 - Extremely steep learning curve
-- Hard to read and debug
+- Hard to debug

 So, is it really worth the hassle?
-I mean yeah it's performance, and readable for someone with knowledge, but it's steep learning-curve makes it something beginners would be scared of.
+I mean yeah it's performant, and readable for someone with knowledge, but it's steep learning-curve makes it something beginners would be scared of.

-Is there even a solution to these performance issues?

 ## Solution 4, the final boss, green threads